sephii/taxi/doc/userguide.rst

 same alias and have the same description) won't be regrouped.

 .. note::
-    This setting is available since Taxi 4.1
+    This setting is available starting from Taxi 4.1

 nb_previous_files
 ~~~~~~~~~~~~~~~~~